Fleshgrinder/.github/CONTRIBUTING.md

 # Contributing

-Be sure to adhere to our [code of conduct](https://github.com/Fleshgrinder/.github/CODE_OF_CONDUCT.md).
+Be sure to adhere to our [code of conduct].

 ## Discussions